VicoPico/Testhub/README.md

 ## Authentication & Authorization

 Testhub supports both session-based authentication (for the web UI) and API-key-based authentication (for programmatic access), both scoped strictly to an organization.
+The web app lets you choose the current authentication mode in Settings (Session or API key).

 > Note: In private/incognito browser contexts, authentication succeeds but UI state synchronization may require a refresh.
 This is tracked and will be improved.